POSITION: Deputy Director

 - Work with the Director to execute agency functions including helping to oversee agency programs.

-- Work with the Director to direct initiatives to analyze and optimize conflict resolution among Latino communities.
+- Work with the Director to direct initiatives to analyze and optimize conflict resolution among African-American communities.

 - Lead research projects to better understand the major problems which confront the African-American community of the District of Columbia and report these problems to the Mayor.